ckauth/HACK_EnergyCoach/README.md

 The project is written in Javascript and leverages Microsoft's [Bot Builder SDK](https://dev.botframework.com/).
 Natural language is build into the bot thanks to [LUIS](https://www.luis.ai/home), and the label reading uses [OCR](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) under the hood.
 The bot has been deployed to the [Azure computing cloud](https://azure.microsoft.com/en-us/) as a web app.

-To spin this code up, you'll need to seed the XXX file with your personal credentials.
+To spin this code up, you'll need to seed a few files with your personal credentials:
+- bot/dialogs/estimate/index.js
+- bot/energyCoach.bot
+- .env